 Although the 12-lead EKG is the most common for medical assistants to do, they may also be asked to participate in stress testing and work with patients using Holter monitors.
 Understanding why each type of EKG is administered and how to help is a valuable skill.

 Vocational school training programs cover the ins and outs of electrocardiography and heart health, but it only gets more interesting with practice.
 Medical assistants may be jacks-of-all-trades, but performing EKGs is a tangible way to be a part of the best that medicine has to offer.

-Did learning about what an electrocardiograph or EKG is interest you?
+Did learning about what an electrocardiograph or EKG is and how to administer it interest you?
 Ready for an exciting new career in the medical assisting field?